 Finally, let’s map the Residuals’ Standard deviation (residual means the difference between predicted and actual values).
-This will give us an idea of the model fitting regarding the geographical dimension and can help for improving our model quality.
+This will give us an idea of the model fitting regarding the geographical dimension and can help improve our model quality.
 Colors are residual values for 2016 and the size is the absolute value.

-We can see that our model has a bigger deviation on specific areas, especially when approaching the city center; probably because we are mainly taking into account the trends and not enough event data.
+We can see that our model has a bigger deviation on specific areas, especially when approaching the city center, probably because we are mainly taking into account the trends and not enough event data.

 To improve the approach and goals, we also need to create a predictive model at a lower area for a shorter time frame.
 Adding some newsfeeds would also enable us to detect results that are related to certain trends.
 We could also envisage improving this performance by using other kinds of algorithms and machine learning approaches.